paytonshafer/Online-Chat-Room-App/README.md

 ### Usage

-1. Start the application (this will start the frontend and the backend):
+1. Start the application from the server directory (this will start the frontend and the backend):

    ```
    npm start